5 celebrity sightings and shoutouts for Calgary restaurants recently | Dished

-There seem to be more celebrity sightings in Calgary recently than ever before.

-It makes sense; with all of the film productions, concerts, and exciting events happening, there will be more famous people around.
+Especially with the return of film production, comedy shows, concerts, and more, celebrity sightings seem to be popping off in Canada recently.

+There is also no shortage of A-listers who call Canada home.
+So what do celebs get up to when they’re out and about?

-With a great dining scene like YYC, there’s also bound to be some shoutouts and celebrity sightings at Calgary’s best spots.
+With so many great dining options across the country, there are bound to be some shoutouts and celebrity sightings at Canada’s best spots.

 - You might also like:

-- This neighbourhood spot in Calgary serves a massive lasagna pizza (PHOTOS)

-- 19 best patios on 17th Avenue in Calgary to check out this summer
+- Ice cream shop to close on Canada Day, condemns continued oppression of Indigenous peoples

-Here are five times celebrities visited or gave restaurants in Calgary huge shoutouts.
+Here are 11 times celebrities visited or gave restaurants in Calgary huge shoutouts.

 Pedro Pascal and Daisy-Edgar Jones